Rural area census forms are delayed by pandemic

 Countywide, 45.1 percent of households have filled out the census, including 16 percent on Lanai and about 7 percent on Molokai, Snipes said after the news conference.
 Maui County’s response rate is second highest among the counties but below the statewide response rate of 55 percent and the national rate of 60.2 percent.
 As of Tuesday, Hawaii was tied with Texas and Arkansas at 40th overall in terms of response rate, per the Census Bureau website.

-During the last census in 2010, Maui County’s response rate was 61.4 percent, Snipes said.
-Self-response rates in Maui County were about 49 percent, and door-to-door efforts helped add 12.4 percent.
+During the last census in 2010, Hawaii’s response rate was 64.1 percent, while Maui County’s was about 49 percent.

 Snipes said it’s “hard to say” how the pandemic has impacted responses and why they vary by county.
 Minnesota, for example, has the highest response rate in the country at 70.1 percent, perhaps because the state stands to lose a congressional seat if it can’t show it has the population.
 Hawaii’s population growth has been “relatively stagnant,” with a bit of an uptick mostly due to immigrants offsetting those who move to the Mainland, Snipes said.